rderelle/Broccoli/README.md

 Broccoli will store the temporary and output files in 4 directories named `dir_step1` to `dir_step4` (one for each step) located in the current directory.
 In this test run, Broccoli should identify 226 orthologous groups and 874 orthologous pairs.

+## Current version: 1.1
+New: alignements are built from CIGAR strings in Diamond output (the version requieres Diamond v0.9.30+)

 ## Licence